EllyC20/The-BookStore-MS4/README.md

 ### Content

 * The description of the books on the product details page are taken from [Book Depository](https://www.bookdepository.com/)
-* Home page text, written by me.
+* Home page content, is taken from [Waterstones About Us](https://www.waterstones.com/help/about-us/44) and edited slightly for educational purposes only.
 * Footer / FAQ written by me.
 * Contact page, written by me.